-International Political Economy (3-0) Prerequisite: POSC 2310.
+Globalization (3-0) Prerequisite: POSC 1310 and junior or senior standing.
 Optional for majors and minors.
-This course examines the philosophical origins of and alternatives to economic and political liberalism, with particular emphasis on the creation and evolution of the international trading and monetary system established by the US immediately following World War II.
+This course examines the philosophical and political origins of and alternatives to economic and political liberalism, with particular emphasis on the creation and evolution of the international trading and monetary system established and directed by the US.
 Contemporary topics include the WTO and regional trading blocks, and their impact on the global economy.
-(As needed)
+(Fall odd years)